flutter/website/src/platform-integration/web/wasm.md

 #### Load it in a browser

 As of {{page.last-update}},
-there are two known browser types that should run Flutter/Wasm content:
+two browser families should be able to run Flutter/Wasm content:

 - Chromium-based browsers
-  - Version 119 or greater.
+  - Version 119 or later.
 - Firefox
-  - Version 120 or greater.
+  - Version 120 or later.
-    This currently includes the beta, nightly, and developer [preview channels][ff-preview].
+    The beta, nightly, and developer [preview channels][ff-preview] all should work.

 {{site.alert.note}}
   This does not include versions of these browsers on iOS.